Angles of reflection

 - Follow directions for activity in “Mirror, Mirror on the Wall: Angles of Reflection”.
 Download is below.

 Understand how a mirror works and you are on your way to understanding the universe!

-Check out how one University Partners, who grew up in a small town in Utah, became fascinated with telescopes and space.
+Check out how our University Partner, Cameron Pace, who grew up in a small town in Utah became fascinated with telescopes and space.